Wood species

 photo source: englishwoodlandtimber.co.uk

-The play between the design of the rings, the large and small pores and the colouring caused by the tannins make chestnut wood very beautiful, suitable for furniture.
+The interplay of ring patterns, large and small pores and tannin coloration make chestnut wood very beautiful and suitable for furniture.

 chestnut wood